kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/All Planets Unrestricted.md

 The order in which we visit planets is as follows:

-Peragus -> Telos -> Korriban -> Nar Shaddaa -> Dxun/Onderon 1 -> Onderon 2 -> Dantooine -> Ravager -> Malachor V
+Peragus -> Telos -> Korriban -> Nar Shaddaa -> Dxun -> Onderon 1 -> Onderon 2 -> Dantooine -> Ravager -> Malachor V

 The reasoning for the middle planets:
 - We do Korriban first, as there is a forward hotshot, and we need to maintain any force forms we get as per the rules of the category
 - We do Nar Shaddaa next as it has another very important forward hotshot and Korriban’s journal remains but any force form we would gather disappears
 - We do Dantooine last to go right to the rebuilt Jedi enclave after finishing Vrook.

 ## Route Overview

-The brief outline of the route for the run, including planet order and major skips:
+The brief overview of the route for the run, including planet order and major skips:

 *0. Prologue*

 *Skip Prologue

 *1. Peragus*